-Assistant Dean for Career Services and Special Projects
+Assistant Dean for Career, Alumni & Promotional Services

-Michael is responsible for career services and counseling for the School of Law, diversity and inclusion initiatives, the pro bono requirement, school-wide surveys, and other special projects assigned by the Dean.
-Past projects include the LL.M, MLS, and conditional admit JD degree programs.
+Michael is responsible for career, alumni, and promotional services for the School of Law.
+Past assignments include the LL.M, MLS, and conditional admit JD degree programs, diversity and inclusion initiatives, the pro bono requirement, school-wide surveys, and other special projects assigned by the Dean.

 Michael received a Bachelor of Arts in Political Science with honors from Southern Illinois University Carbondale in 1990, and a Juris Doctor from University of Chicago School of Law in 1993.